 There is a debate that comes: is gravity hip hop and is Trap even hip hop.
 But what is your definition of hip hop.

 Pryce Teeba dropped his Kambajulire Mixtape in 2015 and had one really popular song – Side Zeno.
 This tape if you asked me: “what you would call most of the tracks?” , I would tell you the answer you already know – TRAP!
 A Notable track is Kalimagezi featuring Ruyonga.
-May be Ruuu made it a less Trap a song?
+Did Ruuu make it less Trap a song?
 I find this subgenre thingy even disturbing to some point.
 Kalimagezi documents street knowledge, for you to survive you need to be wise = “kalimagezi”.
 Wise men and women plan and do things uniquely well.

 Hip hop is supposed to be a culture of inclusion if we forget the trap that “Trappers” may get themselves in then what the hell are we as a culture?